Serial Mom: Plot

 Police follow the Sutphins to church on that Sunday as Beverly is named as the prime suspect in the Sterners' murders.
 The service abruptly ends when everyone flees in panic after Beverly sneezes; in the confusion, Beverly escapes as police attempt to arrest her.
 She hides at the video store where Chip is employed.
 Chip encounters regular customer Mrs. Jenson and fines her for neglecting to rewind her rented videotapes before returning them, whereupon she insults him.
 Beverly follows her home and fatally strikes her with a leg of lamb as she watches Annie.
 Scotty witnesses the attack nearby, but Beverly discovers him and gives chase, eventually concluding at a heavy metal bar.
 Beverly immolates Scotty during a rock concert.
 The Sutphins arrive as Beverly is arrested.

 Beverly's trial becomes a media sensation.
 Beverly's lawyer claims that she is not guilty by reason of insanity, but is promptly dismissed when Beverly asks to defend herself.
 Beverly proves to be formidable when she systematically discredits every witness against her by exploiting their own vices or otherwise casting doubt on their testimony.
-Luann Hodges, the only witness who actually saw her commit a crime, is intoxicated and thus unable to provide credible testimony.
+Luann Hodges, the only witness who actually saw her commit a crime, is high on cannabis and thus unable to provide credible testimony.
 The courtroom is distracted by the arrival of Suzanne Somers, who has been cast as Beverly in a television film.

 Beverly is acquitted of all charges.
 She expresses contempt for juror #8 for wearing white shoes after Labor Day.
 Beverly follows her to a payphone alcove and fatally strikes her with the receiver.
 Somers angers Beverly into an outburst while attempting to pose for a photo op.
 The juror's body is then discovered and Beverly gives Somers a knowing look.